 Though most home-sale profit is currently tax-free under the Internal Revenue Code, there are steps you can take to ensure you are not taxed or to mitigate any tax liability exposure.

 Profit on home sale usually tax-free

 Most home sellers don’t have to report the transaction to the IRS because the profit does not exceed $250,000 for single taxpayers or $500,000 for married taxpayers.
 However, if you’re one of the exceptions, knowing the rules will help you hold down your tax bill.
-This page addresses some of the most common topics, concerns, pivot points, & solutions.

 For more information – call 888-529-6632 or Email

 Everyone’s situation is different so call or email for a complimentary review.
 Our aim is provide you with baseline information and advice so you can make informed decisions.

 To learn whether you have a gain or loss on the sale of your home, refer to:

 For general information on the sale of your home, refer to: